grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 * Total logic described.
 More logic means more gates.
 * The complexity of the operation (e.g. addition vs multiplication)
 * Bit width.
-Adding 16 bit numbers takes more gates than 8 bit numbers.
+Adding 16-bit numbers takes more gates than 8-bit numbers.
 This effect can be roughly linear (e.g. for an adder) but can sometimes be exponential (e.g. for multiplication) in the number of gates required.
 * The speed of the operation.
 Faster means more gates computing in parallel, often